3 Reasons To Try Vedic Meditation + How To Stick To It

 2. Daily practice unleashes your creativity and helps you to locate imaginative solutions.

-Thom refers to creativity as the capacity to make new connections amidst already existing elements.
-Meaning, the ingredients aren't fundamentally changing — your ways of seeing are.
+Knoles refers to creativity as the capacity to make new connections amidst already existing elements.
+Meaning, the ingredients aren't fundamentally changing—your ways of seeing are.
 Once you begin sitting regularly and spending time releasing all of the lower-level reactions from your brain and physiology, your adaptability and creativity increases.

 3. Daily practice helps you move away from doubt into courage.